MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/best-practices-workflow-processes.md

 ---
-title: "Best practices for workflow processes in Dynamics 365 for Customer Engagement for Customer Engagement | MicrosoftDocs"
+title: "Best practices for workflow processes in Dynamics 365 Customer Engagement (on-premises) | MicrosoftDocs"
 description: "Understand the recommended ways to use workflows" ms.custom: ms.date: 11/08/2018